 Application Instructions

 We have six treatments, with 16 roses per treatment, in a split plot design.
-There are four zones, A, B, C and D. We will be sampling rose flowers from a different zone each week, rotating through until all zones have been sampled three times.
+There are four zones, A, B, C and D. We will be sampling rose flowers from the four different zone each week, rotating through rows until all rows have been sampled three times (12 sampling dates).
 Each zone contains 16 plants, with four plants for each treatment, which allows us to get a good subset of the overall design with each weeks’ sample.
-The rows are designed to prevent the spread of the predatory mites, with the mite treatments central to the other treatments, and mirrored on both sides.
+The rows are designed to minimize the spread of the predatory mites, with the mite treatments central to the other treatments, and mirrored on both sides.
 This design should increase the probability that mites contaminate compatible treatments rather than treatments where they should not be.
 It is also designed to allow for easier treatment applications for the central rows, with their treatment combinations.
 In order to avoid confusion, each rose pot should be labeled with a stake that has the zone, treatment abbreviations: (W, A, K, M, N, +) and plant number listed on it.
 Please review ‘pmite_map_2019.pdf’ for plot arrangement and spray treatments:

-Phyllocoptes fructiphilus: rose cuttings ~12 cm should be taken from roses showing symptoms of Rose Rosette Disease and placed in each rose pot on the 1st and 4th week of the experiment.
+Phyllocoptes fructiphilus infestation: rose cuttings ~12 cm should be taken from roses in the landscape showing symptoms of Rose Rosette Disease and placed in each rose pot on the 1st and 4th week of the experiment.

-Amblyseius swirskii: mites should be applied on the 1st and 4th week of the experiment.
+Amblyseius swirskii release: mites should be applied on the 1st and 4th week of the experiment three days after infestation with P. fructiphilus.
 Using the supplied hooks, hang one sachet from the middle of each rose pot.

-Applications should be done on the same day each week, weather permitting, preferably at the beginning of the week.
+Chemical applications (Ninja, Actigard, Kontos) should be done on the same day each week, weather permitting, preferably at the beginning of the week.

 Data Collection

-We will be collecting flower samples from all roses only twice: once before beginning the treatments and once at the end of the experiment.
+will be collecting flower samples from all roses only twice: once before beginning the treatments and once at the end of the experiment.

-For weeks 2 through 9, we will collect from one zone per week, starting with zone A rotating through the zones in alphabetical order until each zone has been sampled three times.
+For weeks 2 through 12, we will collect from one row per week, starting with first row rotating through the rows until each rows has been sampled three times.

 We will be rating disease severity for every rose each week before we spray, rating roses according to the Horsfall-Barratt Scale as described in the ‘disease_severity_scale.docx’ file.
 The same people should be taking the ratings each week to avoid differences between observers.